pi-top/Further-Link/README.md

 ```

 ## Configuration
-The default user for running code and determining home directory is `pi`, if
-it exists, otherwise the user running the further-link server is used.

-The default working directory where files are uploaded and executed from is
-`~/further`.
-This can be overridden by setting env var FURTHER_LINK_WORK_DIR.
+### Port
 The default server port, __8028__, can be overridden by setting
 FURTHER_LINK_PORT env variable.

+### SSL/TLS
 The server uses TLS by default but the required certificates are not
 provided in this repository.
-For development and testing you should disable TLS
+For development and testing you can disable TLS
-by setting environment variable FURTHER_LINK_NOSSL=1. pi-top employees should
+by setting environment variable FURTHER_LINK_NOSSL=1.
+Alternatively, you can
+provide your own certificate and key files by placing them in repository root
+with the names `cert.pem` and `key.pem`. pi-top employees should
-contact the maintainers for information on the proper certificates.
+contact the maintainer for information on the proper certificates.

+### Working directory
+The default working directory where files are uploaded and executed from is
+`~/further`.
+This can be overridden by setting env var FURTHER_LINK_WORK_DIR.
+For more information related to the `run-py` API see the options of the
+`upload` and `start` messages in the documentation below.

 ## API
 ### Websocket Endpoint /run-py